dotnet/dotnet-docker/samples/aspnetapp/README.md

 ## Build and run the sample with Docker

-You can to build a .NET Core-based container image using the following instructions:
+You can build and run a .NET Core-based container image using the following instructions:

 ```console
 docker build --pull -t aspnetapp .